elizhyu/elizhyu.github.io/_posts/2019-08-08-butter-garlic-mussel.md

 - Add the juice of one lemon, give the mussels a good stir, and cook for 1-2 minutes longer,

-- Sprinle with parsley and salt over the top.
+- Sprinkle with parsley and salt over the top.

 - (Optional) Serve with crusty (garlic) bread or creamy pasta.